TyGordon/Curated-Open-Repository-of-Progressive-Song-Entries/README.md

 # Curated Open Repository of Progressive Song Entries (CORPSE)

 ### This document covers many components of the CORPSE project including:
-1. What's included in the project, and how to use it
+1. Information about the project, what is included and how to use it
-2. Which bands and albums are used (Roughly 370 Albums)
+2. Which bands and albums are used (Roughly 415 Albums)
-3. How to tag the words
+3. How the entries are tagged

 ### Table of Contents
 1. [Overview](#overview)